Who is Nicolas Maduro, the Venezuelan president seized by the US?

 Venezuelan opposition leader María Corina Machado was awarded the Nobel Peace Prize this year, for "her tireless work promoting democratic rights for the people of Venezuela".

-Alleged narco-terrorism and a possible invasion
+Alleged narco-terrorism and the rising possibility of an invasion

-There have been repeated threats by Trump to extend military operations to land, and the designation of Cartel de los Soles, a group the Trump administration says includes Maduro, as a foreign terrorist organisation.
+There had been repeated threats by Trump to extend military operations to land, and the designation of Cartel de los Soles, a group the Trump administration says includes Maduro, as a foreign terrorist organisation.

 The name, which translates to Cartel of the Suns, is a reference to the sun insignia worn by Venezuelan generals.